 Where to stay in Batumi

-Batumi is packed with new fancy hotels, most of them located near the three squares.
+Batumi is packed with new fancy hotels with interesting architecture, most of them located near the three squares.
 From Sheraton, to Radisson, Hilton and Wyndham, you’ll find all the luxury you want.
 Likewise, Batumi offers plenty of boutique hotels and guesthouses for those into more intimate places.
 We stayed at the wonderful family owned My Warm Guest House, perfectly located between Europe Square and the Chacha Clock Tower.
 Our lovely host Nino spoke perfect English and gave us an insight into the life in Batumi.
 Had we stayed a little longer, we would have definitely booked a room at the Sheraton Batumi to stay within a totally Batumi building.